01mf02/jq-lang-spec/icfp-intro.md

 -->
 We refer to the program as "`jq`" and to its language as "the jq language" or "jq".
+A "jq interpreter" is a program that executes jq programs.

 The jq language is a dynamically typed, lazily evaluated functional programming language with